✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 This nasal spray is our top choice, first and foremost, because it seems to be the highest quality and most effective delivery mechanism.
-This is the only quality NAD+ nasal spray that doesn’t require a prescription.
+They use liposomal delivery, which are lipids that surround the NAD precursors, and in turn can improve its absorption.
+This is one of the only quality NAD+ nasal sprays that doesn’t require a prescription.
 So you’re getting a pharmaceutical-grade product.

-Even compared to lozenges or different creams, a nasal spray is the most effective delivery option to get NAD+ to the brain.
+Even compared to lozenges or different creams, a nasal spray is the most effective delivery option to get NAD+ to the brain, for obvious proximity reasons.
 And as we mentioned getting NAD+ to the brain means the whole body can reap the benefits.